 Today, transformation is a buzzword doing the rounds in all companies and sectors around the globe and the maritime sector is very much in the middle of this wave as well.
-TFG heard from Punit Oza, Executive Director at Singapore Chamber of Maritime Arbitration who talked about the main pillars which support a transforming organisation in the commercial shipping and freight sector.
+TFG heard from Punit Oza, Executive Director at the Singapore Chamber of Maritime Arbitration, who talked about the main pillars that support a transforming organisation in the commercial shipping and freight sector.

 Three pillars supporting a transforming organisation

 The first pillar is sustainability.
-As an organisation transforms itself, it needs sustainable processes and systems which are dynamic and rise above the individual users.
-The processes and systems will live on well beyond the users and need to stand that test of longevity and adaptability.
+As an organisation transforms itself, it needs sustainable processes and systems that are dynamic and rise above the individual users.
+The processes and systems will live on well beyond the users, and need to stand that test of longevity and adaptability.

 The second pillar is transparency.
 As they say, “what you see is what you get”.
 It is important to establish clear and transparent processes and systems, which will help the entire organisation recognise its strengths, weaknesses, and gaps.